Located in: Latvia

 Both hostels’ rooms are well furnished and offer study and recreational facilities, laundries, and everything else, which will ensure your enjoyable stay.
 Prices are fixed, which means they include utility bills.

-If you choose to rent an apartment in Riga, you are looking at around €300 per month.
-When you include food, entertainment, services, and bills, you are going to spend about €800 per month while living here.
+If you rent an apartment in Riga, you are looking at around €300 per month.
+When you include food, entertainment, services, and bills, you will spend about €800 per month while living here.

 As for what to do in Riga, there’s plenty for everybody.
 Being the capital of Latvia, Riga offers many leisure activities.
-Those interested in museums and art galleries will be quite happy to know that the city has around 10 of those, with one being a historical museum of medicine.
+Those interested in museums and art galleries will be pretty happy to know that the city has around 10 of those, with one being a historical medicine museum.

 Several theatres, cinemas, and operas are also available for your entertainment.
 Let’s not forget that Riga offers a wide variety of places to go shopping as well.